Personal tax return checklist

 - Accounting (for example, Burlington Tax Services) legal, collection and consulting expenses

-- Rent (if you had a store or if you rented a locker in 2019)
+- Rent (if you had a store or if you rented a locker)

 - Maintenance and Repairs, Leases of equipment, computers, etc.